-The domain material is chosen as air.
+The acoustic domain consists of air in the atmosphere.
 The following parameters are used in the model:

-- The excitation frequency band is taken as 1000 Hz to 3000 Hz in the steps of 20 Hz. - The size of the enclosing sphere is taken as 0.75 m.
+- The excitation frequency band is taken from 1000 Hz to 3000 Hz in the steps of 20 Hz. - The size of the enclosing sphere is 0.75 m.